aJarOfClay/ClaysGISToolbox/tools.md

 ```
 **Output Directory**: target folder for the downloaded files.
 This (should) default to a folder within the current active project once an input file is selected.

+Known issue: when an existing folder is selected, the folder and everything inside is obliterated

 ## Difference Between DEMs
 Need to know how two DEMs differ?
 Look no further!
 It even symbolizes the output for you!